Laith

 The name Laith has 1 syllable, making it easy to pronounce and remember.

-Common nicknames for Laith include Lai, Lay, and Laiie.
+Common nicknames for Laith include Lai, Lay, Laie, and Laikins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.